 Our Outstanding Women in Business Program was started out of a genuine amazement we had for the accomplishments, commitments, and super-human feats of time-management that many of the female executives we met with on a daily basis exhibited in their work, family, home and community.
 Recipients of the Award are women who are good at what they do, are usually at a point in their career where they hold positions in Senior Leadership, and are recognized as leaders both internally and outside their organization.
 They also have dynamic personal commitments; for women, this sometimes means managing a family of many shapes and sizes, alongside their work demands.
 They’re also active contributors to their community, charities, or other passions to which they commit their time.
 If you would like to nominate someone to receive this award please contact us!

-Leadera Consulting Group is proud to announce Amy Davis as the Outstanding Woman in Business for Fall 2017.
+Leadera Consulting Group is proud to announce Angie Murray as the Outstanding Woman in Business for Spring 2018.

 What about your work are you most proud of?

 I get the most pride from my work when I see our less experienced employees develop into strong, capable and successful engineers.
 Supporting their careers by providing the right experiences, opportunities, training and leadership is the most rewarding part of my work.